-Founded by Chris Downey in 2014, VaxCalc Labs creates software that supports the human right to informed consent for everybody everywhere.
+Founded by Chris Downey in 2014, VaxCalc Labs creates software that supports the human right to informed consent.
 VaxCalc Labs is an outgrowth of his volunteer work for the National Vaccine Information Center (NVIC.org), where he started as a part-time paid consultant in 2007 but was so touched, moved and inspired by the experiences of the founders and volunteers that he soon became a volunteer himself.
 Chris now serves as Volunteer Director of Database Management and Software Developer responsible for the Vaccine Ingredients Calculator, a web application that allows consumers to compare vaccine ingredients, select vaccine brands and particular vaccine combinations that minimize exposures to various toxic ingredients, and ultimately, create individualized Vaccination Plans for their children.

 Chris is a CHE Partner, where he lurks on scientific email lists attempting to keep up with and understand the latest science on important issues such as integrative health, cancer, technology, healthy aging and more.
 Some of the research informs the Vaccine Ingredients Calculator.